 Johanna Lindsey Mania

-I first read this book eons ago, when Johanna Lindsey was, for me, the greatest writer on earth.
+I first read this book eons ago, when Johanna Lindsey was the greatest writer on earth.
 At 12 years old, what did I know?
-I recall anxiously walking to Woolworth’s daily in November 1990, freaking out for her latest book.
+I recall anxiously walking to Woolworth’s daily in November 1990, freaking out for her latest release.
 Boy, did I annoy the clerks by repeatedly asking when it was coming in!

-The day I saw the stocker opening up a new box, I grabbed the first book from the top, not caring that it has a slit in the cover.
+The day I saw the clerk stocking the shelves, I grabbed the first book from the top of the box, not caring that it had a tiny slit in the cover.
 I was a bit disheartened, because for a Duillo–Fabio–Lindsey cover, save for Georgina’s lovely rose-trimmed gown, to me, it was ugly.
 With its drab green tones and bird-bats flying in front of a huge moon, I was less than impressed.
-When I saw the cover for Lindsey’s next book, Once a Princess, I was more disheartened about the artwork.
+When I saw the cover for Lindsey’s next book, Once a Princess, I was disappointed in the artwork.
 No more Fabio (although he’d make a comeback for a few more Lindseys).
-Plus, that one was a step-back, with a new flowery font on the front.
-I actually preferred that weird, pointed sci-fi-looking font.
-The “old” Lindsey era was over with Gentle Rogue, or so I thought.
+Plus, Once a Princess had a step-back cover with flowery font on the front.
+I actually preferred that weird, pointed sci-fi-looking type.
+The “old” Lindsey era was over with Gentle Rogue.

 Gentle Rogue starts hilariously.
-Georgina Anderson tries to kill a cockroach, fails, but doesn’t care as long as it’s out of her sight.
-As usual with a Lindsey, this is a wonderfully ridiculous book, so check your brain at the door.
+Georgina Anderson is in a grungy inn and tries to kill a cockroach, fails, but doesn’t care as long as it’s out of sight.
+As usual with a Lindsey book, things get ridiculous, so check your brain at the door.
 Just enjoy the ride.

-My favorite brother was Warren and his book, The Magic of You, is my 2nd favorite in the Malory series.
+My favorite brother was Warren.
+His book, The Magic of You, is my 2nd favorite in the Malory series.
 There he meets his match with the much younger and very persistent Amy Malory.
 Those two romances are the high points for me in the Malory-Anderson series, although Gentle Rogue is a wee better.

 Final Analysis of Gentle Rogue

-And yes, the title of the book is true.
+The title of the book is so accurate.
 The hard-muscled ex-pirate James Malory is an unrepentant rogue, through and through, taking advantage of Georgina.
 He thoroughly disgraces her in front of her brothers so that they’re forced to wed.
 James is such a droll charmer, witty, and very arrogant.
 The perfect hero.